aleloi/aleloi.github.io/master_project_proposal.md

 > Ease of installation is essential to reach solid user adoption.
 To
 > facilitate this, the system should be implemented in Ocaml (Coq's
 > implementation language), with no dependencies on machine learning
-> toolkits written in other languages like Python or
+> tool kits written in other languages like Python or
 > Matlab.
 Compilation and installation will then be just as easy as
 > with a regular Coq release.